F-1 Optional Practical Training (OPT)

 Maintaining Status While on OPT & OPT Reporting Requirements

-While you are on Post-Completion OPT, your are still in F-1 status - it is still your responsibility to maintain your status.
+While you are on Post-Completion OPT, you are still in F-1 status, and therefore, it is your responsibility to maintain your status.

 Keys to Maintaining Status While on OPT

-- You cannot begin work until you receive the EAD card and the start date on it has passed.
+- You cannot begin work until you receive the Employment Authorization Document (EAD) card and the start date on it has passed.

 - You may not work beyond the end date on your EAD card.